arjuntherajeev/neo4j_issuu_data_analysis/README.md

 ```
 Added 2293 labels, created 2293 nodes, set 5749 properties, created 2170 relationships, statement executed in 15523 ms.
 ```

-__Reminder: Make sure APOC is correctly installed as described [here](https://neo4j.com/blog/intro-user-defined-procedures-apoc/).
-This is to ensure that the `apoc.load.json` procedure is available for use!__

 To check whether the Graph was populated successfully, we can run the __Cypher__ query: `MATCH (n) RETURN (n) LIMIT 200` which will only display the top 200 results.